-- S About baby's health or development (Table 16). - Sounds and moving his arms and legs. - About his feeding, sleeping, response to play, making sounds, smiling and moving his arms and legs.
+- 9 About baby's health or development (Table 16). - About his making sounds and moving his arms and legs.
+9 - 9 About his feeding, sleeping, response to play, making sounds, smiling and moving his arms and legs.

-2. Observe infants and toddlers as follows:
+Observe infants and toddlers as follows: 2.